apoorv2210/Green_Buildings/README.md

 I am interested in roles that involve translation of business problems into mathematically/statistically solvable problems, and to provide __actionable insights__ that can help my clients and stakeholders reap the rewards of their investment in me.

-# About this problem

-This is a typical consulting problem, where a client wants to understand the risks and rewards of investing 5% extra in one of her ventures.
-I have tried to tell the story behind my recommendations in a way that makes sense to my client without throwing too much technical jargon in the mix.

 # The case